eabderh/Sweep.js/readme.md

 users and keeps the small screen free of any blocking navigation buttons.
 As shown in the demo, I personally still keep the "burger" navigation button simply because new users are more adverse to a blank screen.

+### Bugs

+I haven't had much of an issue with the utility itself but there are some bugs with the setup I used on my website.
+Some phones, such as apple, do not like the way I move around static/fixed elements so I've had to hack a bit to make it work.
+However, the utility itself seems to be very stable with no issues.

 ### Credit